php-fig/fig-standards/proposed/psr-1-coding-style-guide/0400-constants-properties-and-methods.md

 data sources.
 Changing between naming conventions when changing contexts merely to suit a style guide would be counterproductive in such cases.

-Some projects prefix property names with a single underscore to indicate a protected or private visibility.
+Some projects prefix property names with a single underscore to indicate protected or private visibility.
 This guide discourages but does not disallow that practice.